 Those desiring additional information may wish to consult:

-1. The Catholic Encyclopaedia.
+1. The Catholic Encyclopedia.

 2. The Schaff-Herzog Encyclopedia of Religious Knowledge, New York: Funk and Wagnalls.
 This work covers individual topics mentioned in the article.